Kim Stephens and Erika Sanchez with their 3rd Place Poster - Educational Section

 Whether serving active duty in the military or by experiencing difficulties with the birth of a child, these students have an overwhelming desire to give back to the community,” said Daniel C. Edson, President of API.
 “Once exposed to medical laboratory science and its interesting coursework, these students chose the laboratory profession as their route for giving back.”

 Jennifer Pemp, a junior at Texas State University, was one of only five national scholarships awarded by API of $2,000.
-For more information, see the following link:

 Congratulations to the following students, alumni, and colleagues for their Awards and Honors during the 2015 ASCLS Annual Conference in Atlanta!